NSoiffer/MathCAT/docs/users.md

     * Status: supported, but there will likely be improvements made over time

 * ✓MathRate: [100]
-    * Options: Number between 1 and 1000(?)
+    * Options: Number between 1 and 100
     * Description: Changes the relative speech rate.
-The change is a percentage speed change from standard speech engine rate.
+The change is a percentage speed change from the standard speech engine's rate.
 '100' means the math reading rate is the same as that of the text rate.
       This only works for implementations that tell MathCAT to generate speech engine tagging such as SSML.
     * Status: This should work in NVDA.

-* ✓PauseFactor: [1]
+* ✓PauseFactor: [50]
-    * Options: Number between 0 and 10
+    * Options: Number between 0 and 100
     * Description: Changes the relative amount of pausing that MathCAT adds.
-0 turns off all pausing and 10 makes the pauses 10 times longer than normal.
+0 turns off all pausing and 100 makes the pauses 10 times longer than normal.
       This only works for implementations that tell MathCAT to generate speech engine tagging such as SSML.
     * Status: This should work in NVDA.